whichsteven/UW_Point_Cloud/README.md

 ![home](images/home.png)

 <h2><b>Before Cloning the Repository</b></h2>
-We upload the point cloud data via `git-lfs` service.
+<del>We upload the point cloud data via `git-lfs` service.
 Please install `git-lfs` (https://git-lfs.github.com) first before you clone the repository.
 Otherwise, the point cloud data will not be downloaded and you will not able to see the point cloud.
-Please note that the data is about 4GB.
+Please note that the data is about 4GB.</del>
+We stopped using git-lfs service.
+To correctly view the point cloud data, please download the data pack from https://drive.google.com/file/d/1vlizjHpdsFoJ0GUeYk1hCmd6r0xBUlKp/view?usp=sharing.
+After downloading, unzip the "UW_Campus" folder to the "pointclouds" folder.

 <h2><b>Introduction</b></h2>